minprog/programmeren-1/overviews/0 Scratch/overview.md

 For information on (or help with) this module:

-1. Attend your TA's section meeting.
+1. Attend your mentor's section meeting.

 2. Ask questions during office hours using the "Ask" tool on this website.